core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Messages are encrypted at a group level (group-level data confidentiality), i.e. they can be decrypted by any member of the group, but not by an external adversary or other external entities.

-* The AEAD algorithm provides only group authentication, i.e. it ensures that a message sent to a group has been sent by a member of that group, but not by the alleged sender endpoint.
-This is why source authentication of messages sent to a group is ensured through a counter signature computed by the sender endpoint using its own private key and then appended to the message payload.
+* The AEAD algorithm provides only group authentication, i.e. it ensures that a message sent to a group has been sent by a member of that group, but not by the alleged sender.
+This is why source authentication of messages sent to a group is ensured through a counter signature computed by the sender using its own private key and then appended to the message payload.

 Note that, even if an endpoint is authorized to be a group member and to take part in group communication, there is a risk that it behaves inappropriately.
 For instance, it can forward the content of messages in the group to unauthorized entities.
 However, in many use cases, the devices in the group belong to a common authority and are configured by a commissioner (see {{sec-use-cases}}), which results in a practically limited risk and enables a prompt detection/reaction in case of misbehaving.